sllimnnodnarb/portfolio-iro/_posts/2017-3-8-bloc-chat-case-study.md

 ![]({{ site.baseurl }}/img/3-bloc-chat-home.png)

-If you enjoy play-by-play analysis, you will find that this case study convers a number of critical steps in the development of Bloc Chat.
+If you enjoy play-by-play analysis, you will find that this case study covers a number of critical steps in the development of Bloc Chat.
 During development, challenges arose that were made solvent with pure ingenuity.
-Read on to see those challenges exlained in further detail.
+Read on to see those challenges explained in further detail.

 ---